mdn/workflows/README.md

   allo-allo:
     uses: mdn/workflows/.github/workflows/allo-allo.yml@main
     with:
-      with:
       target-repo: "mdn/workflows"
       pr-merged: |
         Congratulations on your first merged pull request. 🎉 Thank you for your contribution!
         Did you know we have a [project board](https://github.com/orgs/mdn/projects/25) with high-impact contribution opportunities?
         We look forward to your next contribution.
 ```